ErkanPerkan25/http_server/README.md

 # http_server written in C/C++
-A simple HTTP server written in C/C++ for learning deeper knowledge of HTTP protocol and using dynamic memory allocation and deallocation.
+A simple HTTP server written in C/C++ for learning about the HTTP protocol and using dynamic memory allocation and deallocation.
+As well as how to use Docker containers.

 ## Table of Contents
 - [Installation](#installtion)